skypjack/entt/docs/md/meta.md

 would be interpreted as two different properties rather than a single one.

-The meta objects for which properties are supported are currently meta types, meta constructors, meta data and meta functions.<br/>
+The meta objects for which properties are supported are currently meta types, meta data and meta functions.<br/>
 These types also offer a couple of member functions named `prop` to iterate all properties at once or to search a specific property by key: